buckaroo-labs/Hydrogen/README.md

 # Hydrogen
-Library of basic building blocks for a LAMP app.
+Library of basic building blocks for a LAMP app with responsive web design.

 Clone or copy the files into a "Hydrogen" folder in the web root.